See index to all the chapters for Putting Out the Planetary Fire

 RECs allow a purchaser to pay for the generation of renewable electricity without directly obtaining the actual electricity from renewable energy sources.
 A renewable energy credit is created when a renewable energy source generates one MWh of electricity into the grid.
 RECs can be bought and sold, say to help a utility meet its RPS goals.

 Utility companies usually oppose net metering.
-One argument is that net metering makes other utility customers subsidize users of renewable energy; such users tend to be more affluent, raising charges for lower customers.
+One argument is that net metering makes other utility customers subsidize users of renewable energy; such users tend to be more affluent, raising charges for less-affluent customers.
 There are ongoing efforts to repeal or reduce net metering rules.
 New York for instance has argued that as renewable energy develops, it makes more sense to modify such subsidies to provide greater support to renewable energy sources that are developed where they are most needed.

 There are several federal and state requirements and subsidies for ethanol, biodiesel, and other fuels made from biomass.
-The federal Energy Independence and Security Act of 2007 requires that 36 billion gallons of biofuels be used in the United States per year by 2022.
+The federal Energy Independence and Security Act of 2007 requires that 36 billion gallons of biofuels be used in the U.S. per year by 2022.
 Several states have their own renewable fuel standards or requirements.
 Many states have their own programs for biofuels.

 Upgrading the Grid

 Once you have built a renewable energy power system, you must get the electricity into the grid (transmission system) to deliver it to customers.
 Since renewable-energy sources often are based in more rural locations distant from cities where power is most needed, a high-voltage transmission infrastructure is needed to move the electricity across great distances.
-America’s transmission grid needs a major overhaul to make this happen, as well as making sure the transmission system is secure from extreme weather.
+America’s transmission grid needs a major overhaul to make this possible, as well as making sure the transmission system is secure from extreme weather.
 A Princeton study determined that the U.S. must triple its transmission infrastructure to decarbonize by 2050.

-One solution would be for the government to take ownership and control of the grid to make sure it is built out properly and to eliminate issues about coordination among multiple grid owners.
+One solution would be for the government to take ownership and control of the grid to make sure it is built out properly and to eliminate issues of coordination among multiple grid owners.
 Public ownership would also lower costs since the profit margin would be eliminated.
 Others say that creating more microgrids and other distributed renewable energy systems is part of the grid solution.

 Here is how the National Conference of State Legislators describes the grid challenge: